CredGuard2026/CredGuard/README.md

 **3. Detection and explanation layer.** The feature vector is scored by the deployed XGBoost classifier.
 Every decision is accompanied by an explanation: SHAP supplies the global attribution structure of the model, while LIME produces a local, per-decision rationale that is surfaced directly in the analyst dashboard.

-**4. Response layer.** The backend translates the classification into an enforcement action — grant, challenge, or block — and dispatches it to the Raspberry Pi node, which executes the decision on the device.
-Analytical processing remains entirely on the server, keeping the constrained IoT device responsible only for execution.
+**4. Response layer.** The backend translates the classification into a **grant or deny** decision and sends it to the Raspberry Pi node, which executes the decision on the device.
+Analytical processing remains entirely on the server, keeping the constrained IoT device responsible only for executing the decision it receives — it does not perform local inference.

 ### Post-login behavioural monitoring